As you already understood, between the events to which the

 and future times.

-are shown the death of Jesus Christ.
-When evening came, one rich man from
+We are shown the death of Jesus Christ.
+When evening came, one rich man

-Arimathea came, took the body and laid it in his own new tomb, which he
+from Arimathea came, took the body and laid it in his own new tomb, which

-time, God the Father has been picking up precious living stones for 2,000
+this time, God the Father has been picking up precious living stones for

-shows us the special unity of Christ and the Church - a head lying on the
+Scripture shows us the special unity of Christ and the Church - a head

-bedhead of many stones.
-The birth of the “holy Temple” in the Lord (Eph.
+lying on the bedhead of many stones.
+The birth of the “holy Temple” in the

 At present, Jesus Christ is truly “buried by the rich.”
 HE is “a good